flowmodor/flowmodor/src/pages/blog/flowtime-technique-the-best-pomodoro-alternative-for-time-management.md

 ---
 title: Flowtime Technique - the best Pomodoro alternative for time management
 date: 2023/12/31
-description: The Flowtime Technique a.k.a.
-Flowmodoro is the best Pomodoro Technique alternative for time management.
-Learn the difference between them and how to implement Flowmodoro.
+description: Flowtime Technique is the best Pomodoro Technique alternative for time management.
+Learn the difference between them and how to implement Flowtime.
-brief: Understand why Flowmodoro is better than Pomodoro and how to implement it
+brief: Understand why Flowtime is better than Pomodoro and how to implement it
 layout: ../../layouts/BlogLayout.astro
 ---